 Okay so, obviously meat is an excellent source of protein.
 But if you are following a vegan diet, then you will certainly need a protein replacement, something that will fuel your body and keep you going.
 That means you will have to include other sources of protein in your meals in order to achieve the recommended daily dose that will help you stay energized during the day.
+Especially for those pregnant with twins, increased protein intake becomes so important.
 Here are some tips and tricks that will help you increase your protein intake without much fuss.

 The best part of including more protein in your vegan diet is that it will, in fact, help you eat less and therefore increase the chance of weight loss (if that is your goal).
 The protein keeps you fuller for longer and speeds up your metabolism so you will feel better (goodbye to stomachaches and feeling bloated!) and efficiently helps you build muscles which are perfect for the vegan athletes.

 A great way to include more protein in your meals is to introducing almonds to your cooking.
 They are a powerhouse of many essential nutrients and minerals, they are rich in fiber and magnesium and are an excellent source of protein (28 grams of almonds contain 6 grams of protein!).
 Not to mention that they taste so good and pretty much go great together with many different flavors.
 So, next time you are experimenting in the kitchen, grab a tablespoon of chopped almonds and spice things up a bit.
 Add chopped almonds to your healthy smoothies to increase its nutritional value (and flavor of course).